cayesoneira/miniTRASGO-documentation/docs/design/environment.md

 It is a pending objective to write them all in excel format.

 ### Data Acquisition Backbone Core (DABC)
-Data Acquisition Backbone Core (DABC) is a software framework designed for distributed data acquisition.
+The DABC is a software framework designed for distributed data acquisition.
 It serves as a backbone for managing and processing data from various experiments.
 One of its key features is its plug-in mechanisms, allowing it to be easily extended to support different data formats and experiments.
 In the context of test set-ups using the trb3 frontend readout, specific plug-ins have been developed to receive and merge HADES trbnet data packets through UDP connections.
 This enables efficient handling and combination of data from different sources within the HADES experiment.
 It is adapted for its use in miniTRASGO.